Shrubs For Zone 5

 But even if the plant is right for the gardener’s area, it should be planted in a way that will contribute to the beauty and harmony of the garden or landscape.

 Bushes are excellent for hedges.
 They make good fences because many types of shrubs respond well to being clipped and pruned.
 These include plants like laurel, taxes, holly, privet, and box.
 The one mistake that some gardeners make is to plant them close together when they’re young to make a quick screen.
-This will lead them to crowd each other out and weaker plants dying.
+This reason will lead them to crowd each other out, and weaker plants were dying.
 For a good hedge, the gardener should plant at the recommended distances and be patient.

 Other plants can be placed around the house as foundation plants.
-The gardener should be mindful of how large the plants will get and make sure that they’re planted well away from the home.
+The gardener should be mindful of how large the plants will get and make sure that they’re planted well away from home.

 Another use of shrubs and bushes are as borders or to give an otherwise empty and boring space in the garden some character.
 The plants should be chosen for qualities like color, mass, shape, texture, what kind of flowers or fruit they produce, whether they have a pleasing scent and if they’re capable of being interesting throughout the year.
 The forsythia, for example, is notorious for its brilliant yellow flowers in early spring while the burning bush has fiery red foliage in the fall.
 Planting these bushes and shrubs with other exciting plants will guarantee that the landscape is a year-round source of beauty.